 Have you ever watched an advertisement that moved you?
 Left you feeling shocked and confused?
 An ad that tugged on your heartstrings?
 Well, that’s exactly what controversial advertisements are all about.

-Creating controversial ads can be a fine line between an ad that gets talked about, and one that consigns your brand to the bin of shame.
+Creating controversial ads can be a fine line between an ad that gets people talking, and one that consigns your brand to the bin of shame.
 But, done right it can be a very effective marketing strategy.
-But it’s worth understanding how you might end up a bad ad, rather than a controversial ad.

 Why courting controversy is tempting